 Hands Free Mama - inspiration and encouragement to let go of stress and perfectionism so you can focus on the things that really matter.

-Little Hearts / Gentle Parenting - great guidance for all parents in the book The Gentle Parent - and for countering messages about spanking and "Christian parenting" see the book Jesus, the Gentle Parent
+Little Hearts / Gentle Parenting - "Let's raise kids who won't have to recover from their childhoods" says L.R.
+Knost.
+She offers great guidance for all parents in the book The Gentle Parent - and for countering messages about spanking and "Christian parenting" see the book Jesus, the Gentle Parent.

 Hand in Hand - this great nonprofit organization helps parents connect and support each other; their tools can also help with a parent's traumatic stress (see "Using These Tools.." article below).